andrejbauer/zeroes/TEDxUL/README.md

 # Zeroes of polynomials

+**Note:** This is an older version of the programs that was used in 2014.
+It is superseded by the [`australia`](../australia) code.
+It is unlikely that it will work out of the box.

 Here is the code used to create the images from my [TEDx talk](http://tedxul.si/speakers/andrej-bauer/) (here is the [video](https://youtu.be/XtaRkV7PWTA?si=9NPvH8EkOiftXmes) with English subtitles), with extras.
 It is all released under the permissive [MIT license](http://opensource.org/licenses/MIT), so please have fun with